 PRODUCER - AMANDA BURR

 Amanda Burr is a film producer and writer.
-In addition to her work on THE ANGOLA PROJECT: DETROIT, she is also the series producer for FILMS BYKIDS, a series for PBS, and producer for a narrative film in development with writer/director Jeremy Xido.
+In addition to her work on SONS OF DETROIT, she is also the series producer for FILMS BYKIDS, a series for PBS, and producer for a narrative film in development with writer/director Jeremy Xido.
 Recent producing credits include the documentaries DEATH METAL ANGOLA, MAN SHOT DEAD, and the short doc/fiction hybrid “Solitary/Release.”
 For several years, she was the creative director for the online learning company Nomadic Learning, where she wrote, directed, and produced over 50 animated short films.
 She has also worked as an associate programmer for the Tribeca Film Festival, a consultant with the Screenwriters Colony, and a programmer for the Chicago Humanities Festival.